pycommute.loperator

 Bases: pybind11_object

-Hilbert space as a direct product of elementary spaces
+Hilbert space as a direct product of elementary spaces.

 __contains__(self: pycommute.loperator.HilbertSpace, es: pycommute.loperator.ElementarySpace) bool